 Do you remember Anchorage's first A&W Drive-In?

-Check out the pictures above.
+Take a look at the pictures above.
 Click on the small pictures to see a larger version of each one.

 In 1951, Leon and Lois Brown and Burt Johnson built Anchorage's first A&W Drive-In.

 As you can see by the picture above, it featured two drive-in windows where you could order your choice of burgers, a barbecue sandwich, fries and that delicious A&W Root Beer.

 But there was something else at the A&W Drive-In that became an Anchorage legend.

 Their names were Timbo and Princess, and they were lions.
 What were lions doing in Anchorage, Alaska?
 Well, visitors to the A&W Drive-In could order their tasty treats, then park their car in front of the viewing trailer that housed the big cats.
 You could just sit there and marvel at these remarkable wonders of nature as you nibbled on your french fries.

 Mary of Anchorage Memories recounts her A&W Drive-In memories -